avasdao/avagogo.io/docs/src/users/README.md

 # Introduction

-Ava GoGo is introducing the ULTIMATE crypto experience on ANY iOS / Android phone or tablet; and is designed to onboard newcomers and seasoned investors alike to the world of GameFi, DeFi and SocialFi by offering exclusive content and features found no where else.
+Ava GoGo introduced the ULTIMATE crypto experience for iOS and Android devices.
+The app is designed to navigate both newcomers and seasoned investors alike across the worlds of DeFi, GameFi and SocialFi; while offering exclusive community, content and services found nowhere else.

 Our mobile-first strategy that puts us in the unique position of being the FIRST native mobile dApp to integrate with leading platforms like: Aave, OpenSea, UniSwap and Yearn Finance.